a. Login and Authentication

 If your account is 'unavailable' or disabled, you will need to contact us so we can look at why and resolve any pending problems or questions regarding your account.
 If your account has not been used in a very long time (6 months or more), it may be disabled as a security caution.

-The site will prompt you for your Harvard FAS Research Computing username and password.
-If you don’t yet have an account, you can request one here.
-Since the site uses email verification to authenticate you, you must also have a valid email address on record with Research Computing.
+Since the site uses email verification to authenticate you, you must also have a valid account and email address on record with Research Computing.
 All OpenAuth tokens are software-based, and you will choose whether to use a smart phone or java desktop app to generate your verification codes.
-Java 1.6 is required for the desktop app.
+Java 1.6 or higher is required for the desktop app.